0Denis0/Raytracer/README.md

 ### In Progress
 - Implementation of triangle and planar n-gon rendering
-- Support for .stl files
 - Vectorized implementations for improved performance

 ### Planned Features
 - Bounding Volume Hierarchy (BVH) for optimization
-- SIMD vectorization for speed boost
+- Support for .stl files

 ### Future Possibilities
 - GUI for easier interaction